 - We will not transfer your Personal Information that We hold to any overseas entity.

-Information sharing and onward transfer
+9. Disclosure of your Personal Information and onward transfer

 Your Personal Information that is provided to Us or entered into the Facilities will only be provided to third parties by Us in the following limited circumstances:

 - where it is necessary to provide you with our services